laurencmendoza/portfolio/README.md

 1. Add my developer skills to the about page
 2. Add a highlight animation for the navigation bar similar to [this resource](https://codepen.io/alvarotrigo/pen/jOYNKKY)
 3. Reformat the projects page to fit with the paper theme
-4. Add animations when the page loads to fit with the paper theme